Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

 contextual.services.quicksuggest.impression_nonsponsored_bestmatch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This keyed scalar records non-sponsored best match impressions.
-It is
+This keyed scalar was removed in Firefox 120.
+Prior to that, it records
-incremented each time the user is shown a non-sponsored best match and the
+non-sponsored best match impressions.
+It is incremented each time the user is
-following two conditions hold:
+shown a non-sponsored best match and the following two conditions hold:

 - The user has completed an engagement with the address bar by picking a result
   in it or by pressing the Enter key.